philippegall17/LaTeX_Job_Application_Template/README.md

 # LaTeX Application Template

 A modular LaTeX template for job applications.
-The entire set of documents is driven by a single configuration file — for each new application you only need to edit `_ConfigDetails.tex`.
+The entire set of documents is driven by a single configuration file.
+For each new application you only need to edit `_ConfigDetails.tex`.
 Use `_Compile.bat` to compile all files on Windows.

 ## Previews